agathoklisx/libved/README.md

    algorithms that might need just a single change, or because of a debug message, or just because of a tiny compilation error), compilations like these can happen (and if it was possible) sometimes 10 times in a couple of minutes, so tcc makes this possib[oll]!.
-Many Thanks guys on and for tcc development.)
+Many Thanks guys on and for tcc development.))
   */

-/* All the compilation options:
+/* All the compilation options: */

    DEBUG=1|0              (en|dis)able debug and also writing (default 0)
    ENABLE_WRITING=1|0     (en|dis)able writing (default 0) (also enabled with DEBUG)